 My six pounds of gumdrops arrived, and I promptly took them to work for a taste test to see which ones I should use in this recipe (thank goodness for co-workers).
 My mom and I recall that Nana probably used the plain variety of gumdrops.
 There was a tie between the plain gumdrops and the Christmas blend, so I made a batch of each flavor.
 Fortunately, these cookies freeze really well.
 BTW big shout out to Nuts.com for their gumdrop selection.
 These are the best-tasting gumdrops I have ever tried.

-Last note, it is very important that you line the cookie sheet with parchment paper or a Silpat otherwise you are never ever going to get the gumdrops off the sheet after they have baked without a great deal of elbow grease.
+On the last note, it is very important that you line the cookie sheet with parchment paper or a Silpat otherwise you are never going to get the gumdrops off the sheet after they have baked without a great deal of elbow grease.

 These cookies are like all your favorite cookie recipes rolled into one, and then gumdrops added for festive color and yummy chewiness.
 I hope you enjoy our family favorite!